L4 Difficult

 Firefighter in VancouverHousing & Career Guide · 2026

 Vancouver offers some of Canada's strongest salaries for this profession, but the housing market is the most expensive in the country.
 Public sector Firefighter roles come with strong pensions and benefits that are often undervalued when comparing to private sector salaries.
-On the housing side, a Firefighter in Vancouver faces a challenging market — requiring approximately 13 yr 10 mo of gross income to own a 2-bedroom condo, with rent consuming roughly 42.3% of pre-tax salary.
+On the housing side, a Firefighter in Vancouver faces a l4 difficult market — requiring approximately 13 yr 10 mo of gross income to own a 2-bedroom home, with rent consuming roughly 42.3% of pre-tax salary.

 Years to Own